TurtleMeds/TurtleMeds/README.md

 - 👋 Hi, I’m @TurtleMeds
-- 👀 I’m interested in Minecraft and Minecraft modding
+- 👀 I’m interested in Rust and robotics
-- 🌱 I’m currently learning Java And Python
+- 🌱 I’m currently learning Java And Rust
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: owenwells2009@gmail.com